-TOP PHOTO AND PLAN: Area Z in Camberwell Old Cemetery 2017 is the latest area where Southwark Council is developing over war graves.
-Each red circle is a WW1 grave in the development area.
+TOP PHOTO AND PLAN: Area Z in Camberwell Old Cemetery 2017 - the latest area of Southwark's destruction over war graves to sell 'new' burial plots over them.
+Below: Each red circle is a WW1 service personnel's grave.

 PHOTO ABOVE: Hundreds of new graves were developed from 2007 over areas where CWGC graves lay - with no regard for those who fought and died for our country.

-Download the revised Area Z plans never released to the public until now via Freedom of Information request:
+Download the actual Area Z plans never released to the public until now via Freedom of Information:

-BELOW: How Southwark and its landscape consultants Harrisons see Camberwell Old Cemetery - no woods, just graves over war service personnel - and some token trees.
-It doesn't even show the massive concrete-based embankments over war graves and terracing required by the sloping site
+BELOW: How Southwark and its landscape consultants Harrisons saw Camberwell Old Cemetery woods - no more woods, just 'new' burial plots over CWGC WW1 and WW2 graves and some token trees.
+It doesn't even show the massive concrete-based embankments and terracing required by the steeply sloping site

 The London Local Authorities Act 2007 Part 5 Miscellaneous - Section 74 Power to disturb human remains